ScienceParkStudyGroup/rna-seq-lesson/_episodes/07-functional-enrichment.md

 - **N** is the total number of genes in the background distribution.
 - **M** is the number of genes within that distribution that are annotated (either directly or indirectly) to the gene set of interest.
 - **n** is the size of the list of genes of interest (the size of your "drawing").
 - **k** and k is the number of genes within that list which are annotated to the gene set.

-The background distribution by default is all the genes that have annotation.
-P-values should be adjusted for multiple comparison.
+The background distribution by default is by default all genes that have annotation.
+You can change P-values should be adjusted for multiple comparison.

 Do you remember your math classes from high school?
 Now's the time to get them to work again!

 Binomial coefficient is defined as $${n \choose k}$$ and is equal to $$n! \over {k! (n-k)!}$$

-## 3.1 Using R
+--------- drawing of balls from an urn ------

+See this [great chapter](https://yulab-smu.github.io/clusterProfiler-book/chapter2.html) from Prof. Guangchuang Yu (School of Basic Medical Sciences, Southern Medical University, China) for more info.

+## 4.1 ClusterProfiler (R code)
 Cluster profiler: https://bioconductor.org/packages/release/bioc/vignettes/clusterProfiler/inst/doc/clusterProfiler.html

-## 3.3 Metascape
+## 4.3 Metascape (webtool)

-## 3.2 AgriGO
+## 4.2 AgriGO (webtool)
-Agrigo
+AgriGO

-# 4. Data integration with metabolic pathways
+# 5. Data integration with metabolic pathways

 ClusterProfiler: https://yulab-smu.github.io/clusterProfiler-book/chapter6.html